-- Brené Brown, Daring Greatly: How the Courage To Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead weeks before her wedding, Rebecca calls.
+- Brené Brown, Daring Greatly: How the Courage To Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead is getting married.
+She asked me a year before her wedding to sign her ketubah (in Hebrew הבותב; Jewish marriage contract) as a witness.
+Three weeks before her wedding, Rebecca calls.
 My signature, she explains, cannot validate the marriage because I am a woman.
 Some Orthodox and Conservative sects of Judaism do not validate ketubot signed by women witnesses.
 Rebecca wants her child(ren) to have the option to become orthodox if they choose.
 She does not want any doubt about the legitimacy of her marriage.